ucfopen/Materia-Docs/_v11_administrators/user-accounts.md

 Creation of service users is best performed through the Django administration interface.

+Regardless of your authentication configuration, service users can always access the built-in Materia login page by visiting `/login?directlogin=1`.
+Doing so bypasses login restrictions such as those imposed by the `RESTRICT_LOGINS_TO_LAUNCHES` configuration.

 ## Granting Roles

 ### Role Provisioning With LTI